UNINETTSigma2/documentation/files_storage/clusters.md

 **This area is not backed up** ([documentation about backup](backup.md)).

-Currently, there are *no* special commands to ensure that files are copied back automatically, so one has to do that with `cp` commands or similar in the job script.
+On Saga and Fram, there are currently *no* special commands to ensure that files are copied back automatically, so one has to do that with `cp` commands or similar in the job script.
+On Olivia, the `savefile` and `cleanup` commands can be used.

 ```{note}
 **Pros of running jobs in the local disk job scratch area**